Chris234k/chris234k.github.io/_games/batteryboy.md

 ### Crazy Currencies -- February 2017
 A little unsure what to do with rhythm, we explored other ways of using the battery life mechanic.
 We spoke with some of the local game developers at the [Indie Game Collective](http://www.indiegamecollective.org/).
 They echoed our concerns about having rhythm; they didn't understand how it fit into the game either.
 One of the developers proposed creating a meta game around the battery life of the device; using it for progression instead of gameplay.
 This idea stuck.
 We thought to split battery life into tiers: green, yellow, and red.
 Tiers correspond with percentage of battery remaining, i.e. less than 33% would be red.
 Each tier would have a single type of currency you could only obtain by playing at that battery tier.
 These currencies would be used to purchase certain types of items, ex: some characters cost 400 green and 100 red, but 0 yellow.
+[BATTERY BAR FULL TO EMPTY GIF]

-Mobile games commonly have at least 2 types of currency anyway: premium and in-game currency.
+Mobile games commonly have at least 2 types of currencies anyway: premium and in-game currency.
 Premium costs real money or ads to obtain.
 While "in-game" can come in many forms [FIRE EMBLEM] [ANIMAL CROSSING].
 This led us to something closer to a material crafting system.
 Which is how I'd classify both of those games [BOTH IMPLIES ABOVE GAMES].
 Having something sufficiently interesting to replace it, it's at this point that we felt confident enough to ditch rhythm.